Can I use equity as a deposit for moving house? Here’s everything you need to know.

 How to access your equity

-Using equity as a deposit
+Using equity as a deposit for moving house

 The most common way to use equity in your home is to use it as a deposit when you move house.
 This lowers the amount you need to borrow as a mortgage.